 Cranes have long annual migrations, this fact made them symbols of endurance.
 The cranes returned each year in the spring and this made cranes symbolic of resurrection.

-The Hummingbird - The hummingbird symbolizes many different things.
+The hummingbird symbolizes many different things.
 Because of its speed, the hummingbird is known as a messenger and stopper of time.

 The sparrow is known as a symbol of the mother goddess, rebirth, and the resurrection.

 In Christianity the sparrow symbolizes the concern of God for the least among all people, which are nevertheless, under the protection of God, for even the sparrow came to the Earth only through the will of God.

 Twelve sparrows can represent the twelve apostles.
 Some Gospels, relate the story of the child Jesus, forming twelve sparrows out of the clay of a riverbank and giving them life.

 Geese are known by some cultures as a way to help rid ourselves of the difficulties of the past.
 Geese can help

 us by expanding our imagination, and they can expand our desire to live our lives to their full potential.
 Geese

 are loyal birds, and if one of them were to be injured, 2 of its companions will follow it to a place of safety.

 Some people keep geese outside their homes to use them as an early alarm call should any intruders be on the prowl.
 That is another reason why geese are known to symbolize "being protective", and intuitive.

 It has often been believed that keeping peacock feathers in your house will bring you bad luck, so there is the first symbol that peacocks stand for, bad luck.